 Our History....

-After the end of World War 2, in 1945, the United States began a postwar boom of both babies and building.
+After the end of World War II, in 1945, the United States began a postwar boom of both babies and building.
 New housing developments outside of major cities rose almost overnight to become the suburbs of today and Plantation was no exception.

 The Everglades Plantation Company and their unsuccessful attempt to establish a rice plantation allowed for the land we now live on to go through an initial development phase that lasted from 1931 to 1952 first starting as a farming cooperative but ending as the first homes built by "Plantation Homes, Inc." in 1947.